fdm-monster/fdm-monster/docs/guides/docker_compose.md

 ### Prerequisites

 Familiarity with Docker and Docker Compose is assumed.
 While these tools are beneficial, they may be unfamiliar to some users.
 Please note that we cannot support custom scenarios or setups.
 Therefore, it is essential to check your device's memory limits, architecture, and CPU power.
-You can use commands like `docker stats` and `mem_limit: 400m` in Docker Compose to set memory limits for your containers.

 ### Running FDM Monster with Docker Compose